 - Scrambled Eggs.
 You may not love the idea of reheated scrambled eggs.
 But if you don’t mind, make a dozen (or two dozen) scrambled eggs.
 Keep them in one big container, or separate them into smaller portions.

 - Oatmeal.
 Instead of making one bowl at a time, make a big pot for the whole week.
 Then just reheat a single serving at a time.

 - Yogurt, fruit, and granola in a mason jar.
 Use the ratios that you like, make a few for the week in mason jars.

 If you bring lunch to work, you’ll save a significant amount of time making your lunches all at once.
 Then, divide them into your meal prep containers and you’re ready.
 No more rushing to grab something on your way out the door, and no more being dependent on takeout.

 - Soup or curry.
 Make a double batch of your favorite soup to eat for lunches this week.
-I’d recommend this coconut curry, vegetable comfort soup, or carrot ginger soup.
+I’d recommend this coconut curry, vegetable comfort soup, carrot ginger soup, or Paleo crockpot chili.

 - Salad.
 Make a salad in a jar (with the dressing on the side), like this quinoa salad from Pinch of Yum.
 Put it in a jar, then dump it out when you’re ready to eat it.

 - Stir fry.
 Veggies + Meat + Sauce = yummy.

 Some people just eat the same dinner every night.
 They cook it over the weekend and dinners are done for the whole week.
 Easy-peasy.
 If that sounds like it would work for you, awesome!
 Do it!
 If you like a little more variety in your dinners, here are some ideas to get your wheels turning.